DevrajParmarr/E_Commerce-Backend-using-php-/README.md

+Here's the README file content formatted and ready for you to paste:

 ---

-# E Commerce Website with Backend PHP
+# E-Commerce Website with Backend in PHP

 ## Setup Instructions